 In this course, we read both historical and contemporary feminist theory with the goal of understanding the multiplicity of feminist approaches to women’s experiences, the representation of women and women’s relative positions in societies.
 Theoretical positions represented include liberal, cultural, psychoanalytic, socialist and poststructuralist feminism.
 We explore the relationship of these theories to issues of race, class, sexual preference and ethnicity through an examination of the theoretical writings of women of color and non-Western women.
 This counts toward the concentration and the mid-level requirement for the major.
 This course paired with any other 0.5 unit WGS/GSS course counts toward the social science diversification requirement.
 Prerequisite: any WGS/GSS course, approved departmental course.
 Offered every other year.

 In this course students analyze the queer and feminist problems and possibilities posed by popular music.
-Focusing on the United States, we trace the development of popular music as a genre from the 19th century to today, foregrounding the racial, sexual, and gendered politics of popular music’s production and consumption.
-From Willie Mae Thornton to Chappell Roan, we study the queer and feminist origins of popular music’s enduring appeal.
+Focusing on the United States, we will trace the development of popular music as a genre from the 19th century to today, foregrounding the racial, sexual, and gendered politics of popular music’s production and consumption.
+From Willie Mae Thornton to Chappell Roan, we will study the queer and feminist origins of popular music’s enduring appeal.
 Course readings and discussions explore popular music’s critical role in the formation of selves and communities, illustrating the ways in which popular music enables both performers and listeners to construct their identities and develop social and political selves-in-relation.
-Throughout the course, students investigate popular music’s paradoxical use as a tool for both the reinforcement and the subversion of dominant social norms.
+Throughout the course, students will investigate popular music’s paradoxical use as a tool for both the reinforcement and the subversion of dominant social norms.
 Interdisciplinary course readings drawing from gender studies, cultural studies, critical race theory, and musicology highlight popular music’s shifting meanings in specific social and historical contexts.
 This course counts toward the elective requirement for the major and concentration.
-Prerequisite: GSS 111 or GSS 121 and sophomore standing.
+Prerequisite: GSS 111 or GSS 121 and sophomore, junior, or senior standing.

 This course provides the opportunity for those students taking WGS 481 in the spring to plan the course.
 Students select a topic, order books, plan the syllabus and design a project.
 In addition, they read about course design and pedagogy so that they are prepared to take responsibility for collaboratively teaching the course in the spring.
 Offered only on a credit/no credit basis.
 This course is required for the major.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
 No prerequisite.
 Senior standing.